Mu2e/kb-mcp/docs/guides/deployment.md

 **Note**:

 - The default service name is `kb-mcp`.
 Use `--service-name` to adjust it to your service name.
-- By default, access is restricted to users with access to `HEP-KE/kb-mcp`.
-Use `--github-repo owner/repo` to change this, or `--github-repo ""` to allow all authenticated GitHub users.
+- By default, access is restricted to users with access to `HEP-KE/kb-mcp` (GitHub) or a configured Globus group.
+Use `--github-repo owner/repo` or `--globus-group group-uuid` to change this, or set to empty string to allow all authenticated users.
 - The deployment uses file-based storage with Cloud Storage mount by default (`SESSION_STORE_FIRESTORE=false`).
 To use Firestore instead, use the `--firestore` flag.
 - **Host Header Warning**: If your MCP server connection fails and you see a warning `Invalid Host header: sld.scorrodi.dev` in Cloud Run logs.
 This is cuased by a new security feature introduced in mcp version 1.23 that doesn't work inside containers (where the server runs on localhost but gets reqeusts from a different URL).
 Avoid version 1.23 (in our pyroject.toml) since it does **not** allow to switch this feature off.